sassoftware/devsascom-rest-api-samples/AutomatedMachineLearning/mlPipelineAutomation.md

 This API is solely used for updating a project’s parameters.
 There is a separate endpoint for updating the state of a project, for example, stopping or restarting a project run.

-We do not support PATCH operation to update the automation project with changes only.
+We do not support the PATCH operation to update the automation project with changes only.
 According to standard, the user must enter the full project info in this PUT request, whether or not the parameters are to be changed.

 List of parameters that can be updated.